selfdriven-foundation/selfdriven-agency/docs/index.md

 subtitle: Building Agency in a Rapidly Transforming Society
 ---

-## selfdriven.agency is a place for people to build agency — not motivation, not hustle, not productivity theatre, but real, durable agency in a society that is changing faster than our institutions, norms, and identities can keep up with.
+## A place for people, communities & organisations to build and use agency — not motivation, not hustle, not productivity theatre, but real, durable agency in a society that is changing faster than our institutions, norms, and identities can keep up with.

 **It exists for people who feel:**
 - capable but constrained